-ISO 17021: 2011 clause 9.1.5 specifies that where multi-site sampling is utilized for the audit of a client's management system covering the same activity in various locations, the certification body shall develop a sampling program to ensure proper audit of the management system.
+ISO 17021: 2015 clause 9.1.5 specifies that where multi-site sampling is utilized for the audit of a client's management system covering the same activity in various locations, the certification body shall develop a sampling program to ensure proper audit of the management system.
 The rationale for the sampling plan shall be documented for each client.

-International Accreditation Forum Mandatory Document 1 (IAF MD 1) provides mandatory guidance for the consistent application of Clause 9.1.5 that is subject to the specific requirements of relevant standards.
+International Accreditation Forum Mandatory Document 1 (IAF MD 1) provides mandatory guidance for the consistent application of ISO 17021: 2015 Clause 9.1.5 that is subject to the specific requirements of relevant standards.

-Within the context of the SFI Sections 2 and 3 SFI 2015-2019 Standards and specific risks associated with certification of forestry operations, Certification bodies may apply alternative sampling approaches to IAF MD 1 in certain circumstances.
+Within the context of the SFI Sections 2 and 3 SFI 2022Standards and specific risks associated with certification of forestry operations, Certification bodies may apply alternative sampling approaches to IAF MD 1 in certain circumstances.

-Additional information regarding multi-site certification (including the circumstances under which alternative sampling approaches to IAF MD-1 is permissible) is included in Appendix 1 of Section 9 in the SFI Standards and Rules document.
+Additional information regarding multi-site certification (including the circumstances under which alternative sampling approaches to IAF MD-1 is permissible) is included in Appendix 1 of Section 10 in the SFI 2022 Standards and Rules document.

-5.3 Substitution and Modification of SFI 2015-2019 Sections 2 and 3 Standard Indicators
+5.3 Substitution and Modification of SFI 2022Sections 2 and 3 Standard Indicators

-Program Participants, with consent of the certification body, may substitute or modify indicators in SFI 2015-2019 Sections 2 and 3 Standards to address local conditions based on a thorough analysis and adequate justification.
-The certification body is responsible for ensuring revised indicators are consistent with the spirit and intent of the SFI 2015-2019 Sections 2 and 3 Standards performance measures and indicators and with the principles of sustainable forestry, and that the changes are appropriate for specific local conditions and circumstances and the Program Participant’s scope of operation.
+Certified Organizations, with consent of the certification body, may substitute or modify indicators in SFI 2022 Section 2 Forest Management Standard and SFI 2022 Section 3 Fiber Sourcing Standard to address local conditions based on a thorough analysis and adequate justification.
+The certification body is responsible for ensuring revised indicators are consistent with the spirit and intent of the SFI 2022 Sections 2 and 3 Standards performance measures and indicators and with the principles of sustainable forestry, and that the changes are appropriate for specific local conditions and circumstances and the Certified Organization’s scope of operation.

-Additional indicators beyond those identified in the SFI 2015-2019 Sections 2 and 3 Standards, if included by the Program Participant, shall be audited like all other indicators.
+Additional indicators beyond those identified in the SFI 2022 Sections 2 and 3 Standards, if included by the Program Participant, shall be audited like all other indicators.